Cambridge Common: Monuments and memorials

 A commemorative plaque marks the location of the Washington Elm, a tree under which legend claims Washington stood as he first assumed command of the Continental Army.
-Nearby is a trio of bronze cannons, a plaque for Henry Knox, and another for Tadeusz Kościuszko.
+The tree itself perished in the 1920s.
+Nearby is the Prince Hall Monument by Ted Clausen and a trio of bronze cannons, a plaque for Henry Knox, and another for Tadeusz Kościuszko.

 In the northeast corner is the Statue of John Bridge, also known as The Puritan, by Thomas Ridgeway Gould.

 Slightly southeast of the center of the Common is a memorial to the American Civil War with a statue of Abraham Lincoln in a covered area near the base of the memorial.
 On top of the memorial is a statue of a soldier.

 Cambridge Common is also the site of an Irish Famine Memorial, dedicated on July 23, 1997, by then President of Ireland, Mary Robinson, and unveiled to an audience of 3,000 people.
 The Memorial sculpture was created by Maurice Harron, a sculptor from Derry, Northern Ireland.
 There is a similar memorial in downtown Boston.